-Getting stranded with a dead car battery is always inconvenient—but getting stranded in the middle of winter can be downright dangerous.
-As the colder months approach, it’s important to take good care of your battery.
+Getting stranded with a dead car battery is always inconvenient—and getting stranded in inclement weathe can be downright dangerous.
+No matter how old your car is, it’s important to take good care of your battery.
 If you think your car battery is failing, here are a few things to watch out for.

 1) Clicking sound when you turn the key